Information Loss and Disparate Effects in Network Embeddings: Identically-embedded SBMs

-In particular, each equivalence class consists of a linearly-related set of graphons, ranging from maximally dense communities (on the boundary of $\Pi_d$) to maximally sparse ones (when $q=0$ or $q=1$).
+As before, we begin with an analytic characterization for 2-block SBMs.
+We find that each equivalence class consists of a line in ($p,q,r$) parameter space, ranging from maximally dense communities (on the boundary of $\Pi_d$) to maximally sparse ones (when $q=0$ or $q=1$).
 This is quite a large range: the overall density of the graph is \emph{not} encoded in the representation!
-That is, the embedding of a very sparse graph can ``look identical to'' the embedding of a very dense graph.
+That is, the embedding of a very sparse graph can be identical to that of a very dense graph.

-We explicitly characterize the equivalence classes induced by this embedding in Thm.~\ref{thm:eqclasses}.
+We explicitly characterize the form of an equivalence class induced by a given embedding $K$: